jasonlong/lavalamp/README.md

     $ cd lavalamp/vim
     $ cp lavalamp.vim ~/.vim/colors/

+Then update your `.vimrc` with these lines:

+    syntax enable
+    set background=dark
+    colorscheme lavalamp

 If you're using [airline](https://github.com/bling/vim-airline), you can install the lavalamp theme for that.

     $ cd lavalamp/vim/autoload/airline/themes